 - Nausea (feeling sick)

 - Drowsiness/sedation (feeling sleepy)

-Lastly, there is a variation in response to codeine between people who take this drug.
-In simple terms some people may experience a little effect from codeine, others may be affected much more and experience number of side effects, even with products taken over the counter.
+Lastly, there is a variation in response to Codeine between people who take this drug.
+In simple terms, some people may experience a little effect from Codeine; others may be affected much more and experience a number of side effects, even with products taken over the counter.

-‘Standard’ co-codamol tablet contains 500mg of paracetamol and 8mg of codeine.
+‘Standard’ Co-codamol tablet contains 500mg of Paracetamol and 8mg of Codeine.
 Co-codamol is available as tablets or effervescent tablets, which dissolve in the water.
-Most pharmacies sell co-codamol as own branded product, which is usually the cheapest option.
-Plenty of other brands exist, for example, Veganin, which do not differ a lot in term of active ingredients.
+Most pharmacies sell Co-codamol as their own branded product, which is usually the cheapest option.
+Plenty of other brands exist, for example, Vegan, which does not differ a lot in terms of active ingredients.

 - Available in 'standard' tablet formulation and as effervescent tablets

 - Suitable for children and adults from 12 years of age

 - An adult can take two tablets up to 4 times a day

 - 8mg of Codeine and 500mg of Paracetamol, and 30mg of caffeine per capsule